Pablaron/weather-mail/README.md

 1. Clone this repo
 1. You'll probably want to make a new virtual environment to run this in.
 I recommend [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/index.html).
-1. `pip install -r requirements.txt` from the root of this repo.
+1. `pip3 install -r requirements.txt` from the root of this repo.
 If you don't have pip installed, you can find it [here](https://pip.pypa.io/en/stable/installing/)
 1. Create a local Postgres database named `weathermail`.
 1. You will need three environment variables set in order to get email sending functionality: